Tutorial 11: Reporting

 You can use a special expression to differentiate between office and residential usage in the case of mixed land-use type.
 By using split.index (which equals the floor index in this context), you ensure that office floors are generated up to the desired floor index, controlled by the mixedOffice attribute.

-2. Change the landuseType parameter to get different representations of the building.
+You can change the landuseType parameter to one of the following types:

 Office land-use type, with three retail floors